david-chern/caffeine-corner/README.md

 This will create:
 - 3 Users (1 admin, 2 customers)
-- 8 Products (various coffee types and energy drinks)
+- 20 Products (various coffee types, specialty blends, and energy drinks)
 - 2 Sample Orders

 **Note:** Running the seed script will clear all existing data in the database.